-Mr. Delahanty says that “[t]he mission of the office to prosecute criminals and represent the interests of the people of the United States in a fair and just manner has not changed, but everything else has, mostly due to computers and other technology.”
+Mr. Delahanty says that “being United States Attorney thirty years ago was a wonderful experience.
+After leaving the office, I knew that if the opportunity ever presented itself, I would like to return.”
+He says that “the mission of the office to prosecute criminals and represent the interests of the people of the United States in a fair and just manner has not changed, but everything else has, mostly due to computers and other technology.”

-Mr. Delahanty says that the office is six times larger than it was thirty years ago.
+According to Mr. Delahanty, the office is six times larger than it was thirty years ago.
 “Back then, if we wanted to have a staff meeting, we just went out to lunch together.
 The whole process of managing the office and prosecuting cases is far more complex, but I am blessed with an outstanding staff.
 To the extent that we enjoy success, it is due to their expertise and hard work.”